rust-embedded/book/src/blinky/blinky.md

 - A Cortex-M4F core that includes a single precision FPU

-- 256 KB of Flash located at address 0x0800_0000.
+- 256 KiB of Flash located at address 0x0800_0000.

-- 40 KB of RAM located at address 0x2000_0000.
+- 40 KiB of RAM located at address 0x2000_0000.
 (There's another RAM region but for simplicity we'll ignore it).

 ### Configuring